liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 ---
-title: "Checkbox, Radio button, Toggle"
+title: "Checkbox, Radio, Toggle"
-description: "A checkbox is a component that allows the user selecting something written in its associated text label.
-A list of consecutive checkboxes would allow the user to select multiple things."
+description: "Checkbox, radio and toggles provide users with seletion and activation tools"
 layout: "guide"
 weight: 2
 ---

 ## Checkbox

-{$page.description}
+A checkbox is a component that allows the user selecting something written in its associated text label.
+A list of consecutive checkboxes would allow the user to select multiple things."

 ![checkbox](../../../images/CheckboxLabel.png)